banner

 ESP_DIR="/boot"

-# Location to generate separate EFI boot files
+# Location of the generated separate EFI boot files

 OUT_DIR="EFI/Linux"